named-data/NDN-packet-spec/data.rst

 - ExtOpt was intended for extending XML-based ccnb format.
 Since we are now using TLV, ExtOpt is no longer needed.

-- Timestamp and FinalBlockID can be useful meta information for applications, but do not need to be processed at the network layer.
+- Timestamp can be useful meta information for applications, but does not need to be processed at the network layer.
   Therefore, if desired, applications should encode such meta information as part of the content.